St Mary's Church, Stockport: Fittings and furniture

 The roof of the chancel is the original single-framed timber roof.
 In the sanctuary is a double piscina, a large triple sedilia and, in a recess, the damaged effigy of Richard de Vernon, who was rector of Stockport from 1306 to 1334.
 In the church are several monuments, including one dated 1753 by Daniel Sephton to the memory of William Wright.
 Other memorials include one to Sir George Warren who died in 1801 by Sir Richard Westmacott depicting a standing female figure by an urn on a pillar, to Rev Charles Prescott who died in 1820, also by Westmacott, showing a seated effigy, to James Antrobus Newton who died in 1823 by Bacon Junior and S. Manning showing a kneeling female figure, and to Mrs Hawall who died in 1852 by Latham of Manchester showing angels hovering over her body.
 On the chancel arch are the coat of arms of George III in plaster.
 The parish registers begin in 1584.
 There is a ring of 10 bells.
 Seven of these were cast by John Rudhall in 1817 and the other three by John Taylor & Co in 1897.

 External features

 The gateway to the church and a nearby drinking fountain are listed at Grade II*.
 The gateway was designed by Lewis Wyatt and consists of three pointed archways, with crocketed finials above the centre arch.

-A rectory was built for the church in 1744 to replace an earlier timber-framed building of 16th-century origin.
-It was the home of rectors, and later bishops of Stockport, until the 1950s.
-It is now part of a Travel Inn and is a Grade II* listed building.
-The old ice house still exists within the grounds.
+A rectory was built for the church in the 1740s to replace an earlier timber-framed building of 16th-century origin.
+It served as the home of rectors, and later of the bishops of Stockport, until 1965.
+The building was converted into a pub-restaurant in 1991, is now part of the Hungry Horse pub chain, and is a Grade II* listed structure.
+The old ice house still survives within the grounds.